Mike and Jeremy are discovering that some people already know that they are boyfriends.

-“I’d drive you there and back.
+“I could drive you there and back.
 However, it’s up to Mike and Jeremy.
 They have to be willing to go with you,” their mom said.

 Mike looked at Jeremy and raised his eyebrows, in that way asking Jeremy if it was okay with him.
 Jeremy shrugged his shoulders and nodded a yes.

 “It’s okay with us,” Mike said.
 He turned to the triplets.
-“The rules are: you carry your cellphones with you and make sure they are charged and turned on; you stay with either me or Jeremy at all times; and if you want to buy something you have to use your own money.”
+“The rules are: you carry your cellphones with you and make sure they are charged and turned on; you stay with either me or Jeremy at all times; and if you want to buy something for yourselves you have to use your own money.”